This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 And did I mention there is a swing in the garden overlooking a lush green rice terrace!?
 It doesn’t get much better really.
 So instead of queuing up and paying for the touristy swing in Tegalalang, book a stay with Green House and take as many photos on the swing as you’d like at no extra charge.

 With this customizable Bali highlights tour, you can include Tegalalang and anywhere else you want to see.
 You’ll have the driver for 10 hours and the best part is that it only costs around $80 for a group of up to 5 people!!

 There’s no official entry fee at Tegalalang Rice Terrace.
 But there are points around the terrace where locals will set up shop and ask for donations.

 We paid 25k for the two of us which I think is a fair amount considering some people are actually walking all over their fields and sometimes destroying them.
 Remember to bring some small bills, more often than not they don’t have enough change to give you back on a 100k.
-And remember if one of the locals hand you a basket, hat or some kind of prop and ask you to take a picture, they will expect a tip.
+And remember if one of the locals hands you a basket, hat or some kind of prop and asks you to take a picture, they will expect a tip.